Creating Analyses and Building Dashboards

 Click Done and save the analysis as Regional Revenue Pivot.
 The pivot table should look like this:

 a.
-Expand the Orders Hierarchy by clicking the plus sign icon for Total Orders for the Americas.
+Expand the Orders Hierarchy by clicking the plus sign icon Show Screenshot for Step for Total Orders for the Americas.
 The plus and minus icons are used to expand and collapse the data for analysis.
 Orders Hierarchy contains Orders on the row edge and Total Orders as the parent.
 Revenue is the measure.

 Because hierarchical columns imply pivot tables, you can sort not only on members and measures, but also on rows.
-Hierarchical members on the row edge can include sort carat icons () , which allow you to sort the members on the column edge by that row, in either ascending or descending order.
+Hierarchical members on the row edge can include sort carat icons (Show Screenshot for Step) , which allow you to sort the members on the column edge by that row, in either ascending or descending order.
 These carat icons do not appear for attribute columns, which do not have the concept of a row edge.

 When you sort members in a hierarchical column, you always sort within the parent; that is, children are never sorted outside of their parent.
 The children appear below the parent in the proper sort order; the parent is not sorted within its children.